About

 Most women who got jobs in radio & TV don’t know anything about that!
 She once met a woman who told her that when she got hired at a small station, she was told it was because of a new regulation.
 You’re welcome!

-On a lighter note, see her ask a pointed question to Germaine Greer that was aimed at her co-panelist, sexist writer Norman Mailer, in an event in April 1971.
-It was captured in this documentary, “Town Bloody Hall,” by the filmmakers Hegedus and Pennebaker.
-Go to 59 minutes in.
+On a lighter note, see Lucy ask a pointed question of Germaine Greer that was aimed in fact at her co-panelist, sexist writer Norman Mailer, in an event in April 1971.
+It was captured in this clip of the documentary “Town Bloody Hall,” by the filmmakers Hegedus and Pennebaker.

 In 1972, on a trip to Paris, she organized the first feminist group in France.
 See report in NYTimes.
 She put an ad in the International Herald Tribune inviting expats to a meeting at the American Library, but many French women saw the ad and came to the event.
 The result was French and expat feminist groups.